caganselim/caganselim.github.io/index.markdown

 Hi, I am Cagan.

 Currently, I am doing video coding research for Qualcomm in Munich, Germany.
-I am accumulating content in this website, including my projects, blog posts and photographs.
+On this website, I am accumulating content for my projects, and writing blog posts, and sharing photographs.